David Abraham (footballer): Independiente

+Gimnàstic

 In 2007, Abraham moved to Gimnàstic de Tarragona in the Spanish second division.
 But after failing to gain promotion to La Liga he left the club.

+FC Basel

 On 8 July 2008, Swiss champions FC Basel announced that they had signed Abraham on a four-year contract.
 He joined Basel's first team for their 2008–09 season under head coach Christian Gross.
 To the beginning of the 2008–09 season Abraham was member of the Basel team that won the Uhrencup.
 They beat Legia Warsaw 6–1 and Abraham played in the 2–2 draw with Borussia Dortmund to end the table on top slot above Dortmund and Luzern.
 After playing in two test games Abraham played his domestic league debut for his new club in the away game in the Stadion Wankdorf on 18 July 2008 as Basel won 2–1 against Young Boys.

 Basel joined the 2008–09 UEFA Champions League in the second qualifying round and with an aggregate score of 5–3 they eliminated IFK Göteborg.
 In the next round they played against Vitória de Guimarães.
 The first leg ended in a goalless draw, but with a 2–1 win in the second leg they eliminated Vitória and advanced to the group stage.
 Here Basel were matched with Barcelona, Sporting CP and Shakhtar Donetsk.
-Abraham scored his first goal for his new club on 16 September 2008 in the home game in the St. Jakob-Park as Basel were defeated 1–2 by Shakhtar.
+Abraham scored his first goal for his new club on 16 September 2008 in the home game in the St. Jakob-Park as Basel were defeated 2–1 by Shakhtar.
 However, they ended the group in last position winning just one point after a 1–1 draw in Camp Nou.
 At the end of the 2008–09 Super League season Basel were third in the table, seven points behind new champions Zürich and one adrift of runners-up Young Boys.
-In the 2008–09 Swiss Cup Basel advanced via Schötz, Bulle, Thun and Zurich to the semi-finals.
+In the 2008–09 Swiss Cup Basel advanced via Schötz, Bulle, Thun and Zürich to the semi-finals.
 But here they were stopped by Young Boys.
 After a goalless 90 minutes and extra time, YB decided the penalty shoot-out 3–2 and advanced to the final to become runners-up, as Sion became cup winners.